mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 7. Double click the "BLE In" node and select the pencil symbol to edit the properties.
 Select the "BLE Scanning" check box and select "Apply".

 8. Run the BLE firmware on the Argon and select the Argon in the Properties box of the Edit Generic BLE node.
 Be sure that the Emit Notify Events check box is selected.
+Note that the "Edit Generic BLE node" pane populates the UUID field.

 9. Drag a debug node onto the palette and connect the Generic BLE In node to it.